Elcysma westwoodi: Predators and parasites

 Elcysma westwoodi was found to be preyed upon by endoparasitoids from across a wide range of insect orders and families.
 Hymenopteran parasites included Charops striatus in the family Ichneumonidae, and a member of the family Braconidae.
 Dipteran parasites consisted of representatives from the family Tachinidae: including Compsilura concinnata, a member of the genus Exorista, a member of the genus Pales, and another unidentified member of the Tachinid family of flies.
 All parasitoids were koinobiont parasitoids, meaning that the parasitoids continued to feed off the host body while the host develops.
 The larva was able to continue eating and engaging in moulting while being parasitized.

 Studies from Cho et al. found that Hymenopterans parasitized 68.9% of the sampled larvae, while Dipterans parasitized the remaining 31.1%.
 Of the 926 larvae sampled, only 45, or 4.86% were parasitized.

 In addition to being preyed upon by endoparasitic wasps and flies, the larvae are preyed upon by predators such as reduviid bugs like Agriosphodrus dohrni.

 Distribution

-Elcysma westwoodi is found on Japan, China, the Korean Peninsula, and the Russian Far East.
+Elcysma westwoodi is found in Japan, China, the Korean Peninsula, and the Russian Far East.

 In Japan, it is found throughout the islands of Honshu, Shikoku, and Kyushu.
 It is restricted to the western portion of the Japanese archipelago.
 Despite its diet of cherry trees, a national symbol of Japan and commonly planted, it is fairly uncommon and the moth is mostly found in the Kansai region.
 In Korea, it inhabits the central and southern portions of the Korean peninsula.
 In Russia, it is found in Primorsky Krai.

 The nominate subspecies westwoodi is found on the Japanese archipelago and the Korean peninsula.
 The subspecies caudata is found in the Russian Far East.